Lilium 'Casa Blanca'

 Bloom Time: Summer

-Lilium ‘Casa Blanca’ is a popular Oriental hybrid lily that features pure white flowers up to 10 inches (25 cm) wide, with contrasting reddish-brown anthers.
-Blooms in mid-summer on rigid stems rising up to 4 feet (1.2 m) tall.
-Flowers are very fragrant.
-Oriental hybrid lilies are known for their intense fragrances, large flowers up to 8 inches (20 cm) wide, with recurved petals, and rich colors.
+Lilium 'Casa Blanca' is a popular Oriental hybrid lily with pure white flowers with contrasting reddish-brown anthers.
+Blooms in mid-summer on rigid stems rising to 4 feet (1.2 m).
+Flowers are very fragrant and up to 10 inches (25 cm) in diameter.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).